ethereumjs/ethereumjs-monorepo/README.md

 `encode` - RLP encodes an array, buffer or string and returns a buffer

-`decode` - Decodes and RLP encoded buffer, array or string and returns a buffer or and array of buffers
+`decode` - Decodes a RLP encoded buffer, array or string and returns a buffer or an array of buffers

 Example
 =======